Full-scale exercise tests emergency response at Defense Distribution Center, Susquehanna

 |0

-This work, Full-scale exercise tests emergency response at Defense Distribution Center, Susquehanna [Image 8 of 8], by Dorie Heyer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Full-scale exercise tests emergency response at Defense Distribution Center, Susquehanna, by Dorie Heyer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.